ArthurClemens/mod_rotation_backup/README.md

 # Rotation Backup

-Zotonic module to create backups following a grandfather-father-child rotation scheme
+Zotonic module to create backups following a grandfather-father-child rotation scheme, to store backups in a directory - for instance an external (mounted) NFS or CIFS backup storage space.

-* Uses configurable backup scheme, for example "6h 1d 1w 1m 1y".
+* Configurable backup scheme, for example "6h 1d 1w 1m 1y".
 * Creates separate backups for database and files, optionally with different backup schemes.
 * Automatically removes expired archives.
-* Manage backups of database and files to a directory - for instance a NFS/CIFS backup storage space.

 Inspired by [Tarsnapper](https://github.com/miracle2k/tarsnapper), with improvements to interval handling.

 ## The backup scheme

-tldr; the default values will maintain 7 daily backups, 4 weekly backups, 12 monthly backups, and after that one backup for each year.
+**The default values will maintain 7 daily backups, 4 weekly backups, 12 monthly backups, and after that one backup per year.**

-The backup scheme is defined by time interval ranges (default: "1d 1w 1m 1y" - but they can be set to any other time values).
-The first value defines the frequency of the backups; the other values define how many backups should be kept.
+The backup scheme is defined by time interval ranges (default: "1d 1w 1m 1y" - but this can be set to other time values).
+The first value defines the frequency of the backups; the other values define how many backups should be kept:

+* The smallest interval defines when new backups should be created: as soon as the most recent backup is older than this value (default: 1 day).
 For the default setting, one backup will be made every day.

-The interval `1d - 1w` means: keep 1 daily backup up to 1 week, so 7 backups of the past week.

-Backups older than the first interval are handles according to the next interval.
-The interval `1w - 1m` means: keep 1 weekly backup up to 1 month, so 4 backups of the past month.

-The same goes for the next interval `1m - 1y`: keep 1 monthly backup up to 1 year, so 12 backups of the past month.

-The final interval can be read as "1y until the end of time": keep 1 yearly backup.

-* The smallest interval defines when new backups should be created: as soon as the most recent backup is older than this value (default: 1 day).
   * You can use  both `120` and `2h` for 2 hours; `3d` for 3 days; `6m` for six months; and so on.
 The minimum interval is `10` (minutes) to reduce the load on the server and to prevent overlapping backup tasks.
+* The interval `1d - 1w` means: keep 1 daily backup up to 1 week, so 7 backups of the past week.
+* Backups older than the first interval are handles according to the next interval.
+The interval `1w - 1m` means: keep 1 weekly backup up to 1 month, so 4 backups of the past month.
+* The same goes for the next interval `1m - 1y`: keep 1 monthly backup up to 1 year, so 12 backups of the past month.
+* The final interval can be read as "1y until the end of time": keep 1 yearly backup.

 ## Archive creation

+This is done automatically.

 * Backup names follow the scheme: identifier-job-date-time.
 For example: `mysite-database-20141231-065959`.
 * The backup name does not contain information about the interval it belongs to (f.i.
 "WEEKLY");  the date in the name is used to infer that information.
 The date is 'universal time', written as `dddddd-tttttt`.